erinaurelie/GetItDone/README.md

 ## Authors and Acknowledgments
-This project and in it's entirety was built by me you can follow me on insta to connect
+This project and in it's entirety was built by me you can follow me on insta to connect All images used in this project were taken from https://icons8.com